 2) Lone Justice – “Fortunate Son,” “Ways to Be Wicked,” “Sweet, Sweet Baby (I’m Falling),” “Don’t Toss Us Away” and “Wait ‘Til We Get Home.”
 One of the biggest regrets of my life: I never saw Lone Justice in concert.
 I have seen Maria a half dozen times in the years since (and given the infrequency of her tours, that’s saying something); and met her in 1993 at the (long-gone) Tower Records on South Street in Philadelphia.
 (It’s where she autographed the above CD cover.)
 This live performance from the Ritz in NYC in ’85 is incendiary…and makes me rue missing them all the more.

 3) The Long Ryders – “Ivory Tower.”
-I bought Native Sons on the 20th based entirely on the review – just as I did with Lone Justice.
+I bought Native Sons on the 20th based entirely on a Rolling Stone review, just as I did with Lone Justice.
 It wears its influences on its sleeve – literally, as the cover is a recreation of the cover for the never-released Buffalo Springfield album Stampede.
 (Not that I knew that at the time.)
 And the grooves pay tribute to the Flying Burrito Brothers and Byrds in addition to the Springfield – it’s basically an amalgamation of three of my favorite groups.
 Like Lone Justice, they mined the past while forging a new sound.

 This song, written by the band’s former bassist Barry Shank, is wondrous – and features former Byrd Gene Clark on harmony vocals.